 In a bid to address this variation, NICE in the UK introduced Quality Standards (QS).
 QS are concise sets of statements that describe what is best practice in a given disease area (drawn from existing evidence based guidelines).
 For instance, what kinds of and how many antenatal checks a pregnant woman should ideally receive; sets out the practical steps required to achieve improvement, *and* most importantly quantifies the improvement.
 In essence, QS brings everyone together to identify the top 5 or 10 things that need improving nationally, and focus efforts towards raising standards in those areas.

 Since 2012, iDSI has been working with India, China, Vietnam and recently Thailand, to develop and implement QS as ways of tackling inequalities in healthcare quality, and to raise overall standards in key areas such as antenatal and maternal health, non-communicable diseases (stroke, hypertension, and diabetes), and antimicrobial resistance.
-We have drawn on our UK and international experience to create a guide to QS, which is now available in the resources section of the site and on our new iDSI Knowledge Gateway.
+We have drawn on our UK and international experience to create resources section of the site and on our new iDSI Knowledge Gateway.

 Thailand, long seen as a success story of UHC, also recognises unacceptable variation in quality among public healthcare providers.
 In particular, there is now a push to raise and standardise quality in health promotion and disease prevention, beginning with QS in antenatal care.
 I was privileged to be invited as an international expert to observe and advise on this process.
 The discussions I heard among policymakers, clinicians and grassroots health volunteers were so rich that I can already anticipate insights and lessons that will go into the next version of the QS guide.